cholick/quickstarts/README.md

 ### Scaffolding

-A small collection of very simple build configurations.
-The motivation behid this repository is that it's easy to forget how to setup things from scratch, as that's something that seldom happens.
-These snippets are to get things going quickly for a demo or scratchpad.
+A small collection of simple build configurations.
+The motivation behind this repository is to get a working JVM build going immediately for a demo or scratchpad.

+All builds use Gradle and include the wrapper, so the only dependency is Java 8.